 Testing

 Scenario tests are colocated with routes as run.test.ts files.
-Each scenario declares an input state and the expected output, and Dawn runs them against the real route runtime.
+Each scenario declares an input state and the expected output, and dawn test runs them against the real route runtime.

 A minimal test